Segmenting and normalizing multiplexed imaging data with simpleSeg

 some form of transformation or normalisation.
 Here we extract the

-assay.
+intensities from the counts assay.
 Looking at PanKRT which

 should be expressed in the majority of the tumour cells, the intensities